 - Main engagement question: How likely is it you would recommend [Company Name] as a place to work?

 - ‘Loyalty’ outcome question: If you were offered the same job at another organization, how likely is it that you would stay with [Company Name]?

 - ‘Satisfaction’ outcome question: Overall, how satisfied are you working for [Company Name]?

 - ‘Belief’ outcome question: How likely is it you would recommend [Company Name] products or services to friends and family?

 Clicking on surveyed employees will reveal the list of employees surveyed in the given segment, when enabled.
-This list refers to the employees who have been asked an engagement question over 'the time for all data' time aggregation period.
-When an employee leaves, their name will remain in this list as long as your 'time for former employees' aggregation period dictates (1, 3, or 6 months).
+This list refers to the employees who have been asked an engagement question over the 'Aggregation period' time window.
+When an employee leaves, their name will remain in this list as long as your 'Inclusion of former employees' aggregation period dictates (1, 3, or 6 months).